 The Caucus supports transparency and the inclusion of its members.

-The meetings of its Boards and Committees whether in-person or virtual shall be open and requests to observe will be accommodated to the extent feasible.
+The meetings of its Boards and Committees shall be open and requests to observe will be accommodated to the extent feasible.

 The Caucus shall establish a written internal policy describing the circumstances when a closed executive session may be held, persons who may attend the sessions, and documentation that is required and to whom it may be distributed.
-Special provisions shall be included in consultation with constituents to address their unique circumstances.
 This internal policy shall be made accessible to the full Caucus membership.

-The annual reports and open meeting minutes of the Caucus and Boards will be made available at the Annual Business Meeting of the Caucus.
+The annual reports and open meeting minutes of the Caucus and Boards will be made available at by request to Caucus members.

 ARTICLE XIII.
 Parliamentary Authority

 The rules contained in the current edition of the Robert’s Rules of Order Newly Revised are the accepted parliamentary authority of the Caucus and its constituents.
-These rules shall govern where they are applicable and where they are not inconsistent with these bylaws and any special rules of order that the Caucus may adopt.
+These rules shall govern where they are applicable and where they are not inconsistent with these bylaws and any rules of order that the Caucus may adopt.

 ARTICLE XIV.
 Amendments

-The bylaws may be amended by a two-thirds vote of those voting at the Executive Committee during the annual meeting, provided that forty-eight hours prior written notice has been given.
-The bylaws may further be amended by a two-thirds vote of those voting at any other meeting of the Executive Committee, provided that notice has been given at least twenty days prior to such meeting.
+The bylaws may be amended by a two-thirds vote of those voting at the Business Meeting, provided that forty-eight hours prior written notice has been given.
+The bylaws may further be amended by a three-fourths vote of those voting at meeting of the Executive Committee, provided that notice has been given at least twenty days prior to such meeting.

-Any member of the Caucus may offer a proposed amendment to these by-laws so long as they have the support of 10% of the Caucus membership.
+Any member of the Caucus may offer a proposed amendment to these bylaws.

-By-Laws Amendments will be incorporated into the text of the existing bylaws.
+Bylaw Amendments will be incorporated into the text of the document.